 Juiceland, is definitely a spot you shouldn’t miss.
 Even their regular juices and smoothies will amaze you.
 I promise.
 The “next level” and “even further” sections of the menu are where you will find smoothies like “Kaleibrator” which is coconut water, banana, durian, kale, spirulina, pecan butter, hemp seeds, coconut oil .
 You can totally become a level 5 vegan just by trying it.
 It is the same deal with the juices, you could try the “Ninja Bachelor Party” pineapple, jalapeno, celery, kale, spinach, parsley, salt.

 Counter Culture started on North Loop as a vegan trailer but has finally become a brick and mortar restaurant and will soon be the center of veganville on the east side.
-Here on certain nights you can pick up special vegan items from the Rabbit Food pop-up shop or just enjoy their menu which can appease someone following any diet you can imagine from Engine 2 to Gluten Free.
+Enjoy their menu which can appease someone following any diet you can imagine from Engine 2 to Gluten Free.
 I especially love the brunch .

 Sweet Ritual If you want a waffle cone or a glitter sundae you are going to have to go a north to the Daily Juice Cafe where you will find Sweet Ritual and their lovely ice cream stand!
 They have the best soft serve and the most adorable vegan owners and while you are waiting you can get nachos at the Daily Juice!